Siege of Fort Stanwix: Forces assemble

-St. Leger first learned that the Americans had occupied Stanwix in force when prisoners captured from its garrison were brought to him on the St. Lawrence.
-He learned from the prisoners that Fort Stanwix had been repaired and was "garrisoned by upwards of 600 men ... and the rebels are expecting us, and are acquainted with our strength and route".
-Daniel Claus, the Indian agent accompanying the expedition, convinced St. Leger to go to Oswego, where a body of Indians could be recruited.
-They arrived at Oswego, New York on July 14, where Joseph Brant and about 800 Indians joined the expedition.
-These consisted mainly of Mohawks and Senecas, but there were also warriors from the other tribes of the Iroquois League (other than the Oneidas and the Tuscaroras, who still claimed neutrality), and some Indians from the Great Lakes area.
+St. Leger first learned that the Americans had occupied Fort Stanwix in force when prisoners captured from its garrison were brought to him on the St. Lawrence River.
+He learned from the prisoners that the fort had been repaired and was "garrisoned by upwards of 600 men" and that "the rebels are expecting us, and are acquainted with our strength and route".
+Daniel Claus, a British Indian Department superintendent accompanying the expedition, convinced St. Leger to proceed to Oswego on Lake Ontario rather than ascend the Salmon River as originally planned.
+They arrived at Oswego on July 25, where about 100 Indian Department rangers from Fort Niagara led by deputy superintendent John Butler joined the expedition.
+Also at Oswego were Joseph Brant with his Loyalist volunteers and a large contingent of Mohawk warriors.

+In total about 800 Indigenous warriors joined St. Leger's expedition.
+Many were Seneca led by Cornplanter and Sayenqueraghta, but there were also warriors from the Cayuga, the Onondaga, the Mississaugas, and from the Upper Great Lakes area.

+The expedition ascended the Oswego and Oneida rivers to Oneida Lake, then followed the north shore of the lake to Wood Creek.
+Wood Creek had been blocked by the Stanwix defenders just a week earlier by felling trees across the creek which slowed St. Leger's forces and forced then to rebuild an old military road in order to reach the fort.

-After leaving Oswego another report reached St. Leger that more supplies were en route to the fort.
-The movement of his main force up Wood Creek from their landing on the eastern shore of Lake Oneida had been blocked by the Stanwix defenders just a week earlier by felling trees across the creek; St. Leger's forces were rebuilding an old military road to reach Fort Stanwix.
-St. Leger immediately dispatched Brant with 200 Indians and 30 regulars to intercept those supplies, but Brant's arrival at the fort on August 2 was too late.
-The supply convoy, which was guarded by 200 men from the 9th Massachusetts Regiment, had arrived and been unloaded.
-Brant's men were able to capture the convoy's boat captain; the Massachusetts men remained in the fort.
-St. Leger's main force arrived the next day, although the artillery did not arrive for several more days.
+Shortly after leaving Oswego, a report reached St. Leger that more supplies for the fort were en route via a convoy of bateaux on the Mohawk River.
+St. Leger immediately dispatched Lieutenant Henry Bird and 30 men from the 8th Regiment to intercept those supplies.
+Bird was later joined by Brant with his volunteers and the Mohawk.

+Bird and Brant's arrival at the lower landing near the fort early on August 2 was too late.
+The supply convoy, which was accompanied by 100 men from the 9th Massachusetts Regiment, had arrived and been unloaded.
+Bird and Brant were able to capture the convoy's bateaux captain, however, the supplies and Massachusetts soldiers safely reached the fort.